hertogp/stitch/_readme.md

 *security*

-`Stitch.lua` is, like any lua-filter, totally insecure and any CISO's nightmare.
-Before running an externally supplied document through the `stitch.lua` filter, be sure you have vetted each and every codeblock that is marked for stitching since it basically runs a pletora of system commands on your machine, potentially causing chaos and/or harm.
+`Stitch.lua` is, like any lua-filter that executes codeblocks, totally insecure and any CISO's nightmare.
+Before running an externally supplied document through the `stitch.lua` filter, be sure you have vetted each and every codeblock that is marked for stitching since it probably runs a pletora of system commands on your machine, potentially causing chaos and/or harm.

 ## Examples